-The level of theoretical visibility (LTV) is defined as the sections of the study area from which the proposed project infrastructure may be visible and will be performed during impact assessment.
-This will be determined during the impact assessment phase by conducting a viewshed analysis and using Esri ArcGIS for Desktop software, 3D Analysist Extension (Geographic Information System software with three-dimensional topographical modelling capabilities).
+The level of theoretical visibility (LTV) is defined as the sections of the study area from which the proposed project infrastructure may be visible and was determined by conducting a viewshed analysis and using Esri ArcGIS for Desktop software, with 3D Analysist Extension (Geographic Information System software with three-dimensional topographical modelling capabilities).

 The basis of a viewshed analysis is a Digital Elevation Model (DEM).
-The DEM for this viewshed analysis will be derived from contour sets for the site if available, as well as national 5 m contour lines.
-A 10 km study area surrounding the site will be used for the analysis.
-The viewshed will be developed for the proposed turbines assuming a "worst-case" scenario height of 240 m, which accounts for the 140 m tower height, and 100 m individual blade length.
-The viewshed analysis will be generated from representative turbines, the locations of which will be established in the layout to be finalised at the end of the scoping phase.
+The DEM for this viewshed analysis was derived from contour sets for the site if available, as well as national 5 m contour lines.
+A 10 km study area surrounding the site was used for the analysis.
+The viewshed was developed for the proposed turbines assuming a "worst-case" scenario height of 250 m, which accounts for the 140 m tower height (which may be increased to 150 m), and 100 m individual blade length.
+The viewshed analysis was collectively generated from each of the individual turbines, using the individual locations established in the most recent project layout.

 Artificial landforms and structures, such as berms, stockpiles, buildings, and indeed tall vegetation (particularly alien tree windrows and plantations) are not reflected in the DEM.
-However, given largely uniform, low vegetation height and the limited development and within study area and the great height of the turbines, the influence of these factors on the results of the viewshed analysis will be negligible.
-The LTV based on the results of the viewshed analysis will then be rated according to Table 9-1.
+However, given largely uniform, low vegetation height and the limited development and within study area and the great height of the turbines, the influence of these factors on the results of the viewshed analysis are negligible.